valebl/shazam_ir/README.md

 ============
 *Valentina Blasone*

 This repository contains a simple implementation of the Shazam algorithm from the original paper of 2003 ([Wang et al. 2003](https://www.researchgate.net/publication/220723446_An_Industrial_Strength_Audio_Search_Algorithm)).
+The project is part of the Information Retrieval course of DSSC @ University of Trieste.

 Instructions
 ------------